graalvm/graalvm-demos/native-image-reflection-example/README.md

     ./reflectionexample StringCapitalizer capitalize "hello"
     ```

-    You'll see an exception, similar to:
-    ```shell
-    Exception in thread "main" java.lang.ClassNotFoundException: StringCapitalizer
-        at java.lang.Class.forName(DynamicHub.java:1338)
-	    at java.lang.Class.forName(DynamicHub.java:1313)
-	    at ReflectionExample.main(ReflectionExample.java:25)
-    ```
+    You will see a `ClassNotFoundException` exception again.

     Neither the tracing agent nor the `native-image` tool can ensure that the configuration file is complete.
     The agent observes and records which program elements are accessed using reflection when you run the program.
 In this case, the `native-image` tool has not been configured to include references to class `StringCapitalizer`.

 5. Update the configuration to include class `StringCapitalizer`.
 You can manually edit the _reflection-config.json_ file or re-run the tracing agent to update the existing configuration file using the `config-merge-dir` option, as follows:
     ```shell
     $JAVA_HOME/bin/java -agentlib:native-image-agent=config-merge-dir=META-INF/native-image ReflectionExample StringCapitalizer capitalize "hello"
     ```